Dacid99/Emailkasten/CONTRIBUTING.md

 To make it easier to read and understand your pull requests please follow these guidelines as closely as possible.

-- Adapt to the code style of the repository:
+- The repositories code style follows the conventions as defined in [PEP8](https://peps.python.org/pep-0008) and enforced by black formatter.
-  PascalCase for classes and camelCase for variables and functions.
-Constants are capitalized.
-  Model fields are named in snake_case.

 - The variable names should be comprehensive and the code self-explanatory.
 Use comments only where required for structure, comprehension or warning.